Cisco ASA: Security Levels and Zones Explained

 Security Levels in Cisco ASA Firewall

-Security Level is nothing but a number between 0 to 100.
-High-Security Level means we have higher trust, and Low-Security Level means Lower trust in that particular zone.
+The Security Level is nothing but a number between 0 and 100.
+A High-Security level means we have higher trust, and Low-Security level means Lower trust in a particular network.

 First, look at the image below to understand the security levels.cisco-asa-security-levels-and-zones

-Cisco ASA Firewall has configured three different interfaces.
+The Cisco ASA Firewall has three different interfaces.
 Interface Gig0/0 is configured with IP Address 1.1.1.1/29 and connected with ISP.
 It has an outside security zone with a 0 security level.

 Interface Gig0/1 is configured with IP address 192.168.1.1/24 and connected with the internal Core.
 It has an inside security zone with a 100 security level.